jxieeducation/DIY-Data-Science/papernotes/2016/05/not-just-a-black-box-deep-feature-learning.md

 * DeepLIFT assigns importance scores for the input features

 ### Summary
-* DeepLIFT - Learning Important Features
+* DeepLIFT - Learning Feature Importance
 * A neuron's activation is its activation under reference input
 * Defines a concept of "contribution" that can be calculated one step at a time, like backprop
 	* For instance, C (x to t) = SUM C (x to y) * C (y to t)